NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 • E4: Defrost system issue.

 For regular upkeep and to minimize errors, follow our Breezaire maintenance guide.
+If you need a replacement or want to upgrade, explore our selection of Breezaire wine cellar cooling systems.

 Troubleshooting Breezaire cooling unit: Start by resetting the unit.
 If the error persists, check the sensor connections and wiring.
 For compressor or fan errors, professional repair may be required.
 If you need help, search for a "Breezaire repair technician near me" or contact Breezaire customer support.